Hossam-eddin/Smart-Methods/Usin SLAM approach--Positioning and Sensing/readme.md

 ```ruby
 roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch
 ```
-### Now you got both the positoning and sensing ready with your turtlebot3
+### Now you got both the positoning and sensing steps ready with your turtlebot3 simulation